astropy/astropy/docs/io/unified.rst

 Getting started with Table I/O
 ------------------------------

-The :class:`~astropy.table.table.Table` class includes two methods, :meth:`~astropy.table.table.Table.read` and :meth:`~astropy.table.table.Table.write`, that make it possible to read from and write to files.
-A number of formats are automatically supported (see `Built-in table readers/writers`_) and new file formats and extensions can be registered with the :class:`~astropy.table.table.Table` class (see :ref:`io_registry`).
+The :class:`~astropy.table.Table` class includes two methods, :meth:`~astropy.table.table.Table.read` and :meth:`~astropy.table.table.Table.write`, that make it possible to read from and write to files.
+A number of formats are automatically supported (see `Built-in table readers/writers`_) and new file formats and extensions can be registered with the :class:`~astropy.table.Table` class (see :ref:`io_registry`).

-To use this interface, first import the :class:`~astropy.table.table.Table` class, then simply call the :class:`~astropy.table.table.Table` :meth:`~astropy.table.table.Table.read` method with the name of the file and the file format, for instance ``'ascii.daophot'``::
+To use this interface, first import the :class:`~astropy.table.Table` class, then simply call the :class:`~astropy.table.Table` :meth:`~astropy.table.table.Table.read` method with the name of the file and the file format, for instance ``'ascii.daophot'``::